Patron Code of Conduct

 - Misuse of restrooms

-- Posting materials anywhere in the library other than on the bulletin boards in the entrance of the Library
+- Posting materials on the bulletin board in the entrance of the Library without prior approval from the Office of Campus Life and Leadership

 The Library strictly enforces New York State law maintaining the confidentiality of circulation and interlibrary loan records and non-disclosure of a borrower's name without consent of the borrower.